melezhik/pjam-on-rails/README.md

         - a `state` : 'succeeded'|'failed'.
 Succeeded build state means build process has finished successfully and build has a artefact.
         - an attached `pinto stack`, which represents all module's versions installed into build install base.

+- `Sequences of builds`.
+User changes an application component's list and initiates the build processes resulting in build sequences for given project.
+Different builds in the sequence may be compared.

-- Build `"inheritance"` .
+- `Build "inheritance"` .
 The term of build inheritance may be described as follows.
 When build process starts:
     - project's components list is snapshoted and attached to build
     - new pinto stack is created as a copy of pinto stack for previous build
     - new install base is created as a copy of install base for previous build
     - new build process is scheduled and build is added to builds queue ( see note about build scheduler )

-- `Sequences of builds`.
-User changes an application component's list and initiates the build processes resulting in build sequences for given project.
-Different builds in the sequence may be compared.

 - `Build scheduler` - asynchronous scheduler processing the builds queue.
 Build schediler uses delayed_job under the hood.